kshulgina/codetta/README.md

 	FFLLSSSSYY??CC?WLLLAPPPPHHQQRRRRIIIMTTTTNNKKSSRRVVVVAAAADDEEGGGG

 This corresponds to the inferred translation of each of the 64 codons, in order from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).
 This same one line representation is used on the [NCBI Genetic Codes page](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).

+Notice that the 19th codon (corresponding to CUG) is A instead of L. This means that we have correctly predicted the CUG reassignment to alanine in this yeast genome.

 Additionally, a file is created `examples/GCA_001661245.1.inference_output_1e-10_0.9999_0.01_excl-mtvuy.out`, which contains a detailed summary of the genetic code inference results.